 As avid golfers there is nothing more fun for us than regular golfing on other courses besides your own ‘home course’.
-Every year we wait for our national airline’s offers to fly cheaply to somewhere for a long weekend of golf.
+Every year we travel to somewhere for a long weekend of golf.
 And every year it’s to a different European destination.
 Only to Annecy, the city on the north shore of Lake Annecy, 40 km south of Geneva, have we been more frequently.
 Simply because it’s our favourite!

 This touristic but idyllic town is sometimes called the “Venice of the Alps” because of the three canals and the Thiou River flowing through the old town.
 In peak season (July and August), it can be quite busy but we still find Annecy a really fantastic and particularly welcoming city.
 On the Thiou are many restaurants that are not all of high quality but very nicely situated.